ManualForArchipelago/Manual/docs/syntax/locations.md

 ---

 ### Logical requirements
 Logical requirements ensure that your location is not put into logic before it should be reachable.
-See the [Requires for Locations and Regions](requires-for-locations-and-regions.md) page for more information.
+See the [Requires](requires.md) page for more information.

 ---